xbeat/Machine-Learning/README.md

 Statistical methods are essential tools for understanding and interpreting data.
 They help us make informed decisions based on empirical evidence.
 This presentation will explore key statistical methods and their practical applications in various fields.

+## Roadmap for Developing a LLM from Harry Potter Books

+Tokenization of Harry Potter Books

+This slide introduces the process of tokenizing text from Harry Potter books.
+We'll use the NLTK library to tokenize the text into words.

 ## Comprehensive Guide to Target Encoding in Python

 Introduction to Target Encoding